Vibhun14/AgriMatch/README.md

 ### Contribution Note
 This model was trained using publicly available tools and datasets.
 The dataset used is the **PlantVillage dataset**, made available via [Kaggle](https://www.kaggle.com/datasets/emmarex/plantdisease).
 We thank the open-source ML community and researchers who have contributed foundational resources for agricultural AI.

 ---

+## 🔐 Gemini API Integration via Cloudflare Worker

+To support dynamic and secure generation of plant care tips, AgriMatch integrates the **Gemini API** through a custom-built **Cloudflare Worker**.

+### Implementation Highlights
+1. **Cloudflare Worker Setup:** A lightweight, serverless function was created to securely handle AI-generated content requests.
+2. **API Key Management:** The Gemini API key is stored as a secret variable using `.env` configuration to prevent exposure in the frontend code.
+3. **Rate Limiting:** The worker includes IP-based rate limiting to prevent abuse or excessive requests from a single user.
+4. **Secure POST Requests:** Prompts are sent via a JSON-formatted POST request to ensure clean, structured data handling.
+5. **Gemini API Integration:** The prompt is entered into Gemini's API, which returns curated tips relevant to user-selected crops.
+6. **Error Handling:** The worker includes robust error logging and response messages in case of API issues or malformed requests.

+This architecture ensures **speed**, **security**, and **scalability** while delivering personalized agricultural insights in real time.

+---